Shivanshu-Gupta/Cloud-Vault/README.md

 3. Adds security features like Confidentiality and Data Availability.
 4. Doesn't require a central server hence the user data is never visible to a 3rd party.

-# Usage
+# Installation
-Use the installer: launchApp/CloudVault.exe.
+Use the installer - launchApp/CloudVault.exe.
+It will guide through the configuration of cloud accounts.